 But each layer is easy to make and once you have stacked them all up and cut (not-so-dainty) pieces out, these caramel rice krispies bars turn into absolute winners.

-Why rice krispies caramel squares are worth Making
+Why you’ll love these these rice krispies caramel squares

-- These caramel rice krispies bars are easy to make.
+- Easy – these caramel rice krispies bars are simple to make.

-- It’s a no-bake recipe so you don’t need to turn on the oven.
+- It’s a no-bake recipe – you don’t need to turn on the oven.

 - It feeds a crowd – you can easily cut 16 rice krispies caramel squares out.

-- Each layer is generously proportioned – especially the caramel layer.
+- Generously proportioned layers – especially the caramel layer.

-- Switching from crumbly biscuit to the chewy textured cereal layer means no crumbs unlike traditional Millionaire’s shortbread!
+- No crumbs – switching from crumbly biscuit to the chewy textured cereal layer means no crumbs unlike traditional Millionaire’s shortbread!

 If you’re in the mood for more fun with cereals then try my rocky road rice krispies treats or my salted caramel krispies treats.
 Alternatively, my jammy cornflake bars are epic.